 Domaine LA MADURA is a small wine estate in the SAINT-CHINIAN appellation that has something of a patchwork quality due to the great diversity of its soils, grape varieties, altitude and microclimates.
 It is this diversity that is one of the estate's great assets.

-Nadia and Cyril BOURGNE were convinced of the high quality of the Domaine LA MADURA terroirs and left Bordeaux to come and exploit their potential.
+Nadia and Cyril BOURGNE were convinced of the high quality of the Domaine terroirs and left Bordeaux in 1999 to come and exploit their potential.

 Domaine La Madura is broken up into a series of small plots, which is typical of the estates in the Languedoc hinterland, where the region's best "terroirs" are to be found.